AlejandroDavidArzolaSaavedra/Data-Structures/linked_list/README.md

 <p align="center">
   <img width="500px" src="https://github.com/AlejandroDavidArzolaSaavedra/Data-Structures/assets/90756437/21b0fa97-7fb4-4e54-a2e7-b6757598cce5"/>
 </p>
-This assignment aims to develop a linear container in Java using a linked list in dynamic memory.
-The container, represented by the class "IntegerContainer" in the "assignment1" package, does not require sorting and does not allow repeated elements.
+This assignment aimed to develop a linear container in Java using a linked list in dynamic memory.
+The container, represented by the class "IntegerContainer" in the "assignment1" package, did not require sorting and did not allow repeated elements.

 ## Objectives 🎯